Mattia-Ruta/notes/linux/LinuxTools.md

 Keyword Filters:
 . | Any character can fit here, ex "..ch" finds "tech"

+## Advanced searching
+Use `-rni` flags to search all files recursively for a pattern in a directory

+`grep -rni "pattern" .`

 ## TR
 Translate translates or deletes characters from an output